Penny Herscher: Modern Health lawsuit

 Penny Herscher led a special litigation committee investigating allegations of theft, plagiarism, kickbacks and fraud in a derivative suit against Modern Health, a company she sat on the board of.
 Herscher testified that she had maintained an 18-year family friendship with David Berger, Modern Health’s then–defense attorney from Wilson Sonsini, and that he had introduced her to Watson and helped recruit her to the board.
 As a result, the judge dismissed the company's motions due to the perceived bias of Herscher and the SLC.
 It was reported that Herscher mocked the plaintiff’s allegation that Modern Health advertised it had Javanese-speaking therapists when it in fact had no such therapists.
 “Javanese is not a language,” she said.
 “That’s what’s so bizarre about this.…Java is a computer language, and there is no such language as Javanese.”
-Javanese is indeed a real language spoken by nearly 100 million people.